uwindsorcss/documents/constitution.md

 3. Be responsible for scheduling meetings by determining the best time for members, the location, and sending calendar invites.
 4. Be responsible for taking notes during meetings.

+The **Social Media Moderator(s)** shall:
+1. Report to the executives
+2. Be appointed via interview process, conducted by executive Computer Science Society executives.
+2. Be responsible for representing the views and concerns of the Computer Science Society.
+3. Be responsible for ensuring that rules and regulations for our official social medias are upheld.

 ### Article 3.

 #### Section 1 - Regular Meetings

-Regular meetings of the society shall be held at least once per semester during the academic year.
+Regular meetings of the society shall be held at least once per month during the academic year.

 At least one week's notice with agenda shall be given before all